brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-tongo-eisen-martin.md

       2020.
 She was chosen for Lambda Literary Writers Retreat for Emerging LGBTQ Voices for poetry in 2021, and is currently a creative fellow at The Ruby in San Francisco.
+  - person: darius-simpson
+    event_bio: "Darius Simpson is a writer, educator, performer, and skilled living room dancer from Akron, Ohio.
+He was a recipient of the 2020 Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship.
+His work has appeared or is forthcoming in The Adroit Journal, American Poetry Review, Crab Creek Review and others. "
 date: 2020-11-25 01:00:00 -0500
 end_date: 2020-11-25 02:00:00 -0500
 series: 180